Requirements for the content of advertising materials

 p) not advertise tobacco or smoking of any kind or method, nor any related goods and services.

 2.2.
-In addition, Article 5 of the National Standards requires that the language of all advertisements shall:
+In addition, the language of all advertisements shall:

 b) not include any false or misleading claims, resort to exaggerations and/or intimidation, claim to be unique by disrespecting competitors nor resort to fraud or deception;

 c) not include images that are falsified or imitated or images that violate intellectual property rights of others;

 d) not lead to confusion or ambiguity with other products or activities;